Consent To Let or Buy to Let Remortgage?

 Also, if your lender spots you have landlord buildings insurance instead of owner-occupier insurance that’s another way you could be caught out bending the rules.

-Legitimising your property rental with a buy-to-let mortgage could be a way to access an even more competitive rate, interest-only payments, releasing equity or getting a discounted rate term.
+Legitimising your property rental with a buy-to-let mortgage could be a way to access an even more competitive rate, make interest-only payments, release equity, or get a discounted rate term.

 It could be an opportunity to manage the tax planning of your property.